RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 to solve it with random targets.
 The players who get targeted by Enumeration still need to avoid Ultra Flash, but need to stay away from the group to avoid getting people caught in Enumeration.
-These players should stand back, get out of line of sight of Vortexer, and then {{< role swiftcast >}}
-{{< spell diamondback >}}.
+These players should stand back, get out of line of sight of Vortexer, and then {{< action swiftcast >}} {{< spell diamondback >}}.
 The Enumeration targets will end up with a max HP down and damage down debuff, but these are inconsequential regardless of how you are handling Gavel in the next phase. _If you mess up Gavel in the next phase it is not because of these debuffs._

 After all of this happens, the bots will rejoin to form Brute Justice.
 Brute Justice now has an HP up buff and will fully heal itself with **Justice** before